Find a Good Pumpkin Knife

 Can vinegar help preserve your pumpkin?

-To keep you pumpkin fresh, bush it with two tablespoons of white vinegar and a teaspoon of lemon juice mixed with a quart of water.
+To keep you pumpkin fresh, bush the outside with two tablespoons of white vinegar and a teaspoon of lemon juice mixed with a quart of water.
 Also use some petroleum jelly to preserve the interior and the curved parts.
 It prevents drying out and ensures the pumpkin stays in shape.